-response and prognosis, guiding the formulation and adjustment of treatment plans.
+lation and adjustment of treatment plans.
 As such, future research can focus on the application of radiomics in the treatment decision-making and efficacy evaluation of lung cancer STAS.
 In addition, the combined application of radiomics with other fields, such as genomics and transcriptomics, can be further explored.
-By integrating various omics data, a multi-angle and comprehensive evaluation of lung cancer STAS can be achieved, providing more comprehensive and personalized treatment plans for clinical practice.35 Finally, larger-scale, longer-term prospective studies can be conducted to verify the effectiveness and clinical application prospects of radiomics in the diagnosis and treatment of lung cancer STAS.
+By integrating various omics data, a multi-angle and comprehensive evaluation of lung cancer STAS can be achieved, providing more comprehensive and personalized treatment plans for clinical practice.
+Finally, larger-scale, longer-term prospective studies can be conducted to verify the effectiveness and clinical application prospects of radiomics in the diagnosis and treatment of lung cancer STAS.
 These studies will provide important scientific evidence and clinical support for the further promotion and application of radiomics analysis in the diagnosis and treatment of lung cancer.